Going on the 2023/2024 Job Market

 I complement my empirical work with structural models to illustrate mechanisms and keep macro theory and micro results together.

 My free time I spend hiking and cooking.
-For longer breaks, I go to Stockholm, its archipelago, and my hometown Karlstad, and at least once a year I will head north with my backpack and tent to trekk.
-I used to have many hobbies (volunteer work as an instructor in mathematics, member of marching bands and a symphonic orchestra, playwright), but during PhD life, I focus on staying in touch with friends and nature, exercising, and occasionally playing the trombone.
+For longer breaks, I go out to Stockholm’s archipelago and my hometown Karlstad, and at least once a year I will head north with my backpack and tent to trekk.
+On my freetime I focus on staying in touch with friends and nature, exercising, and occasionally playing the trombone.

 My Swedish family name turns out to be difficult to pronounce, so here’s a guide to an English approximation.